zenryokukun/wini/README.md

 - About *section* and *key-value data*
   - Texts that start with "[" and end with "]" are considered as *section* by default.
-  - wini assumes Keys and values are separated by "=" by default.
+  - By default,wini assumes Keys and values are separated by "=" .

 - Example: